Mlars290/study-focus-audio-portfolio/README.md

 To comply with academic integrity guidelines, the complete R analysis code and raw dataset are not publicly distributed.

-The research poster, conference presentation, publication, and statistical methodology remain publicly available for review.
+The research poster, conference presentation, publication, and supporting documentation remain publicly available for review.

 ---